No Ticket? Put Yourself Into 2026 World Cup Opening Night With AI

 ·4 min read

-FIFA reported more than 500 million ticket requests for the 2026 World Cup after the first draw window.
+FIFA reported more than 500 million ticket requests after the first 2026 World Cup draw window.

 Upload a selfie and turn it into a dramatic 2026 opening-night fan poster outside a glowing stadium.